SoK: Rowhammer on Commodity Operating Systems: Hardware Defenses of Rowhammer

-Graphene~\cite{park2020graphene}, implemented in the MC, maintains a special register (called spillover counter) and a counter table for a DRAM bank.
+Graphene~\cite{park2020graphene}, implemented in the MC, maintains a counter table and a spillover counter for each DRAM bank.
 Each entry of the counter table uses a row address as the key and an estimated counter as the value.
-Thus, the counter table has two content addressable memory (CAM) arrays, i.e., address CAM and count CAM.
+The spillover counter is a special register and its value represents the upper bound of \dramcommand{ACT} command counts for all rows which are currently not in the table.
+Graphene uses the Misra-Gries algorithm to track aggressor rows.
 Specifically, upon a row activation, if the row address is already in the table, the relevant estimated counter is incremented by one.
 If the address is not in the table and the table is not full, it will be inserted into the table with the estimated counter set to one.
 If the table is full, Graphene first checks whether there is an entry whose estimate counter is equal to the spillover counter.
 If there is, it replaces this entry with the row address that needs to be inserted and increments the existing estimated counter by one.
 Otherwise, it skips the row address by simply increasing the spillover counter by one.
 In order not to miss more new row addresses, both the counter table and spillover counter are reset periodically.
 Within each reset window, if a row's estimated counter reaches a threshold, Graphene will issue a new nearby row refresh (NRR) command by extending the DRAM protocol to refresh the row's adjacent rows.
 To prevent non-adjacent rowhammer bit flips, Graphene can modify the number of rows that the NRR command covers.

-We note that Mithril~\cite{kim2021mithril}, residing in each DRAM bank, implements a defense algorithm similar to Graphene.
-The major difference between them is that Mithril applies a newly introduced DRAM command called \emph{refresh management} (RFM) in DDR5 and LPDDR5 standards.
+Similarly, Mithril~\cite{kim2021mithril} leverages a newly introduced DRAM command called refresh management (RFM) in DDR5~\cite{ondieeccddr5} to implement a customized Misra-Gries algorithm.
+ProTRR~\cite{marazzi2022protrr} proposes an in-DRAM Misra-Gries algorithm to optimize TRR.
+Unlike Graphene, these two defenses do not require any change to the DRAM protocol.

 Instead of refreshing the potential victim rows in advance, BlockHammer~\cite{yauglikcci2021blockhammer} proactively throttles memory accesses that are considered malicious.
 Implemented in the MC, BlockHammer contains two components: RowBlocker and AttackThrottler.
 RowBlocker employs two counting bloom filters per bank to alternately track the activation rates of all DRAM rows in a rolling time window.
 If a row’s activation rate exceeds a predefined threshold, RowBlocker will blacklist this row.
 RowBlocker also maintains a first-in-first-out (FIFO) history buffer per rank to record rows that have been activated in the last fixed time window of $t_{Delay}$.
 If a row is not only blacklisted but also in the history buffer (i.e., recently activated), RowBlocker will block any further activations to this row for $t_{Delay}$ to prevent the row from being further hammered.
 Based on the results from RowBlocker, AttackThrottler cuts the memory bandwidth provided to threads that are identified as potential attackers, thus allowing co-running benign threads to have higher performance when accessing memory.